 In compiling this AM Plan, it was necessary to make some assumptions.
 This section details the key assumptions made in the development of this AM plan and should provide readers with an understanding of the level of confidence in the data behind the financial forecasts.

 Key assumptions made in this AM Plan are:

-- Council's current asset register is complete - That Council will be able to undertake the renewals 'in house' - That Council will receive approval for the SRV
+- Council's current asset register is complete - That Council will be able to undertake the renewals 'in house'

 7.5 Forecast Reliability and Confidence